panbhag/easybackend/README.md

 * You can build the Android and IOS and other clients.
 * If you understand licences and legal issues well, you can explain if the existing clients of Andoroid, ios etc can be reused.

-Please contact me on pankajbhageria at gmail dot com to reach me
+You can reach me at pankajbhageria at gmail dot com.